siverpro/testnet_wiki/docs/02_Installation/10_ID_Generation.md

 # Create and setup server identities (Factom blockchain ID)
 -------------------------------

+**The videotutorial "Factom protocol: Generating your server identity" shown below covers this section.

 [![YouTube Video Guide](http://img.youtube.com/vi/g9FzNtSB7I4/0.jpg)](http://www.youtube.com/watch?v=g9FzNtSB7I4)

 To be able to join the test net as an authority server you will need a «personal» server identity.
 The identity is generated using the serveridentity program.
 Entry Credits are required to create your identity to the blockchain.